 - Start early to avoid bombarding people during the holidays

 - Use urgency by limiting your offers runtime

 - Use colors and language that matches the mood of the holiday

 This is automated email marketing where the users’ action triggers a response.
 For example, users who click on a link from your social media handles, promotional messages, clicking on a link or viewing products details without purchasing the product.

 Types of email triggers to add on your newsletter

-after a customer purchases specific products or shown interest without
+It is triggered after a customer purchases specific products or shown interest without purchasing them.

 Do not worry about how to prepare the above email triggers.
 Working with a content marketing agency will help take a lot off your plate.